rizwtarique/NetInspect/README.md

 # NetInspect — Deep Packet Inspection Engine

-A C++17 network traffic analyzer that inspects, classifies, and filters packets from PCAP capture files.
+A C++17 network traffic ( packets) analyzer that inspects, classifies, and filters packets from PCAP capture files.
 It identifies applications (YouTube, Netflix, TikTok, and more) even inside encrypted HTTPS traffic by extracting the **SNI** field from TLS handshakes, and can block traffic in real time based on rules you define.

 Available in two versions: a single-threaded build for learning the internals, and a multi-threaded build for processing large captures fast.